Regressions under Adverse Conditions: Modeling and Estimation

 \subsection{Parameter Estimation}

-We now introduce our estimators of the unknown parameters $\vtheta_{0}^{v}$ and $\vtheta_{0}^{m}$.
+We now introduce our estimators of the unknown model parameters $\vtheta_{0}^{v}$ and $\vtheta_{0}^{m}$.
 Typically, (one-step) M-estimation requires a to-be-minimized loss function (or also: objective function).
-Yet, as pointed out in the Motivation, there is no \textit{real-valued} loss function associated with the pair (VaR, MES).
+Yet, as pointed out in the Introduction, there is no real-valued loss function associated with the pair (VaR, MES).
 The existence of such a (strictly consistent) loss function is, however, necessary for consistent M-estimation of semiparametric models such as ours \citep[Theorem 1]{DFZ_CharMest}.

-To overcome this lack, we draw on \citet{FH21}.
+To overcome this lack, we draw on \citet{FH24}.
 Denoting by $\1_{\{\cdot\}}$ the indicator function, they show that (under some smoothness conditions) the $\mathbb{R}^2$-valued loss function

 is minimized in expectation by the true VaR and MES with respect to the lexicographic order.
 That is, for all $v,m\in\mathbb{R}$,

 where $(x_1,x_2)^\prime\preceq_{\lex} (y_1,y_2)^\prime$ if $x_1<y_1$ or ($x_1=y_1$ and $x_2\leq y_2$), and $\VaR_\b$ and $\MES_\b$ denote the true VaR and MES of the joint distribution of $(X,Y)^\prime$.
 Note that $S^{\VaR}(\cdot,\cdot)$ in \eqref{eq:loss} is the standard pinball-loss function known from quantile regression.
 Clearly, $S^{\MES}(\cdot,\cdot)$ resembles the squared error loss familiar from usual mean regressions, except that the indicator $\1_{\{x>v\}}$ restricts the evaluation to observations with VaR exceedances in the first component.
 The pre-factor $1/2$ is simply a convenient normalization, enabling an easier representation of some subsequent quantities.
 In the related literature, loss functions are often also called \textit{scoring functions} \citep{Gne11} and we use these two terms interchangeably.